-This code is to be used when providing advice and counselling to a patient following an eye examination which has resulted in the patient being considered for referral.
+This code is to be used when providing advice and counselling to a patient (in person or using remote facilities) following an eye examination which has resulted in the patient being considered for referral.
 This may include providing prognosis or counselling and preparation for consent for cataract surgery, including risk factors.

-3.0 - Additional Appointment To Complete Primary Eye Examination For A Patient With Complex Needs
+3.0 - Additional or Significantly Longer Appointment To Complete Primary Eye Examination For A Patient With Complex Needs

-If required, this code can be used for an additional appointment to complete a primary eye examination in practice premises for a patient with complex needs, when more time to complete the examination is needed.
+This code can be used for an additional appointment (whether or not on the same day as the first appointment), or a significantly longer single appointment, required to complete a primary eye examination in practice premises for a patient with complex needs, when more time to complete the examination is needed.
+This code should be claimed in addition to the relevant primary eye examination fee.